pfalcon/pycopy-lib/README.md

 micropython-lib
 ===============
-micropython-lib is a project to develop a non-monolothic standard library for "advanced" MicroPython fork (https://github.com/pfalcon/micropython).
+micropython-lib is a project to develop a non-monolothic standard library for the Pycopy project (https://github.com/pfalcon/micropython), while where possible, staying compatible with other variants of MicroPython, and Python in general.
+The goals of the project are:

+* As the main goal, develop Pycopy/MicroPython standard library as close as possible matching that of CPython.
+It thus necessarily targets "Unix" port of Pycopy.
+* As a side goal, develop individual modules usable/useful on baremetal ports of Pycopy/MicroPython.
+This is oftentimes conflicts with the first goal (something as close as possible matching CPython functionality is just too big to run on low-memory systems), and necessitates creation of additional modules, or special "micro" (aka "u") versions of them.

-Each module or package is available as a separate distribution package from PyPI.
+Each module or package of micropython-lib is available as a separate distribution package from PyPI.
 Each module comes from one of the following sources (and thus each module has its own licensing terms):

 * written from scratch specifically for MicroPython
 * ported from CPython